tmobile/magentaA11y/_checklist-web/aria-live.md

 ### Use semantic HTML

-This is one example of an accessible carousel wizard.
+This is one example of a dynamic content region.
+It is similar to the carousel example.

-- It is not the only way to build a carousel, but it meets all the critieria:
+- It is not the only way to build a dynamic region, but it meets all the critieria:
-  - The group has a name
-  - New slides titles are announced
+  - New content is announced
-  - Arrow keys advance the slides
+  - Focus is placed at the top of the content

 {% highlight html %}
 {% include /examples/aria-live.html %}